ubuntu/GoWSL/CONTRIBUTING.md

 * To report security vulnerabilities, please use the advisories page of the repository and not a public bug report.
 * Search for existing Issues and PRs before creating your own.
-* We work hard to make sure issues are handled in a timely manner but, depending on the impact, it could take a while to investigate the root cause.
+* We work hard to make sure issues are handled promptly but, depending on the impact, it could take a while to investigate the root cause.
 A friendly ping in the comment thread to the submitter or a contributor can help draw attention if your issue is blocking.
 * If you've never contributed before, see [this Ubuntu discourse post](https://discourse.ubuntu.com/t/contribute/26) for resources and tips on how to get started.

 ### Issues

 Issues should be used to report problems with the software, request a new feature, or discuss potential changes before a PR is created.
 When you create a new Issue, a template will be loaded that will guide you through collecting and providing the information we need to investigate.

-If you find an Issue that addresses the problem you're having, please add your own reproduction information to the existing issue rather than creating a new one.
+If you find an Issue that addresses the problem you're having, please add your reproduction information to the existing issue rather than creating a new one.
 Adding a [reaction](https://github.blog/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/) can also help be indicating to our maintainers that a particular problem is affecting more than just the reporter.

 ### Pull Requests